Azure-Samples/azure-batch-samples/Python/Batch/README.md

 ####[sample4\_docker\_swarm.py](./sample4\_docker\_swarm.py)
-This sample shows how to create a pool of compute nodes that are also clustered into a docker swarm.
+This sample shows how to create a pool of compute nodes that are also clustered into a docker swarm and how to schedule docker run tasks to the compute pool.
 Additionally, this sample shows how to connect to the docker swarm locally through an ssh tunnel.
 This sample showcases a variety of Azure Batch interaction including: creating a inter-node communication enabled pool, adding a compute node user with an ssh key,